Box Hill, Victoria: Pre-European settlement

+19th century

 Box Hill was first settled by the squatter Arundel Wrighte, formerly of Van Diemen's Land, who, in 1838 took up a pastoral lease on the land he had previously explored in the Bushy Creek area.
 The first permanent settlers, Thomas Toogood and his wife Edith, purchased 5000 acre in 1841 and Wrighte built a house on his property, "Marionvale", in 1844.
 The Pioneers' Memorial, which can be found in front of the town hall, is made from a chimney stone, taken from Wrighte's original house.
 It was not until after 1850, however, that Crown lands were subdivided and sold.
 Traffic along a main road running through the district encouraged the building of a hotel at Box Hill in 1853.
 Its owner named it the White Horse hotel and the name was bestowed on the road.
 Box Hill Post Office opened on 1 February 1861, being the first official use of the name.
 The postmaster, Silas Padgham proposed the name, derived from Box Hill, Surrey, England, near his birthplace.

 In 1871, Box Hill township's population was 154 and the district relied on orchards, vineyards and mixed farming.
 The extension of the railway line from Camberwell to Lilydale in 1882 included a station at Box Hill, but there were also stations at Canterbury and Surrey Hills, to the west.
 They attracted subdivisions and development ahead of Box Hill.
 Growth came, though, with a school opening in Box Hill in 1887, then known as State School 2838.
 The town became the seat of the Nunawading Shire Council, which met at the Box Hill Courthouse.

 In the mid-1880s, Box Hill became a favoured area for landscape artists who wanted to paint the Australian bush en plein air.
 These artists, among them Arthur Streeton, Tom Roberts and Frederick McCubbin, established the Box Hill artists' camp, and formed what would become known as the Heidelberg School, the first distinctively Australian movement in Western art.